Question: What Are The Symptoms of Syphils?

 - flu-like symptoms

-- Symptoms will resolve on their own, but if untreated will become tertiary syphilis.
+Symptoms of secondary syphilis will resolve on their own, but if untreated, patients will eventually develop tertiary syphilis.

 - difficulty making muscles move correctly